Natallia-A/EC2-terraform/README.md

 * Ansible
 * Docker
 ## How to start:
+Clone the repo : git clone https://github.com/Natallia-A/EC2-terraform.git

-Create and lainch EC2 instance,attaching  the  Admin-Role .
+Create and launch EC2 instance attach the Admin-Role to an instance

  Install Terraform :